shubhambharambe/python_hotel_booking/README.md

 6)throttling concept add in your application
 7)only super user can see the list of user
-8)only super user can add room for available hotels 9)Any one can register user to book hotels
+8)only super user can add room for available hotels 9)Anyone can register as a user to book hotels.
+10)Users should be able to change their password by providing their old password.
+11)Users should be able to use the "Forgot Password" functionality to receive a reset password link via email.
 ======================================>Add readme<===================================================

 ===============================>add instructions of to start application<============================